evermeer/EVCloudKitDao/README.md

 - caching of the results to a file for speedy app restart.
 (You can set the caching strategy)

 ## Main features of EVglobal
-- You can use EVLog as a replacement for NSLog which will also output the file, function and line number.
+- EVLog as a replacement for NSLog which will also output the file, function and line number.
 - EVtry as a bridge function to the SwiftTryCatch library

 ## Known issues (Swift limitations) ##